 How Can Irish Local Authorities Benefit From The EPAH?

 - Explore the online EPAH ATLAS to discover local and international projects as well as measures addressing energy poverty across the world and get inspiration for your own projects.
+Se the video below explaining the Atlas and Case Studies available on it.

 - Join the EPAH Online Courses that are available on their website and their Monthly Lunch Talks which are announced on their website and social media